vshkodin/java-maven-testng-restassured-example-simple/readme.md

-Run Java, Maven, TestNG, Rest-assured
+Java, Maven, TestNG, Rest-assured
+### How to run
 ```
 $ mvn -Dgroups=Smoke,Regression test
 ```
-or to run all
+or
 ```
 $ mvn test
 ```